 As power and heat loads rise, efficient cooling is becoming more challenging.
 Developing an airflow improvement plan is difficult as it is not perceptible by the eyes.
 One way to address this challenge is the use of Computational Fluid Dynamics.
 Together with a temperature sensor, managers can have more comprehensive information valuable for thermal management.
 This empowers them to proactively manage the data center cooling system.

 As a data center is critical in business operation, IT equipment functions together 24/7 generating heat simultaneously.
 Using a laptop computer for a prolonged time can heat a person’s lap.
 What more for rows of servers?
 The heat generated is enough to pose serious threats to data centers.
 Higher electricity expense due to increasing energy consumption is not only the issue.
 If cooling is inadequate, the equipment can overheat.
-Hotspot can also develop somewhere inside the facility.
+Hotspots can also develop somewhere inside the facility.
 These problems are the main culprit for data center downtime.

 What is CFD?